svilupp/bitcoin-news-mining/README.md

 # Bitcoin News Mining with Structured LLM Outputs

 This project uses Large Language Models (LLMs) to process, rank, and filter Bitcoin and cryptocurrency news, linking them to Bitcoin price movements.
+Built for a friend to help him label his art.

 ## Main Components